 8.e.
-For a project located within an airport land use plan or, where such a plan has not been adopted, within 2 miles of a public airport or public use airport, result in a safety hazard for people residing or working in the project area? Х Discu locate ssion: The site is not located within an are d within 2 miles of a public airport or public a regulated by use airport. r an airport lan d use plan noi r is it Sourc e: San Mateo County Maps 1 1 r 8.f.
-For a project within the vicinity of a private airstrip, result in a safety hazard for people residing or working in the project area? Х Discu ssion: The project is not within the vicinity of a private ai rstrip.
-Sourc ce: San Mateo County Maps 8.g.
+For a project located within an airport land use plan or, where such a plan has not been adopted, within 2 miles of a public airport or public use airport, result in a safety hazard for people residing or working in the project area? Х ussion: The site is not located within an area ad within 2 miles of a public airport or public u • • an airport lan d use plan noi r is it Sour ce: San Mateo County Maps 8.f.
+For a project within the vicinity of a private airstrip, result in a safety hazard for people residing or working in the project area? Х ussion: The project is not within the vicinity ce: San Mateo County Maps of a private aiı rstrip.
 8.g.
-Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?
-Discussion: The project involves the division of land, grading to repair a landslide, and construction of single-family residences only and would not permanently or significantly impede access on existing public roads.
-The plan has been reviewed by Cal-Fire for emergency vehicle access.
-Source: San Mateo County Maps 8.h.
-8.h.
+Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? Х of sin existii ussion: The project involves the division of I gle-family residences only and would not per ng public roads.
+The plan has been reviewer ce: San Mateo County Maps manently or s ignificantly imp oede access o n 8.h.
 Expose people or structures to a signifi- cant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?
-Discussion: The subject parcel is located in a State Responsibility Area, Very High fire zone.
-State Responsibility Area is a legal term defining the area where the State of California has financial responsibility for wildland fire protection.
-Development in this zone requires adherence to development standards in building codes and vegetation clearance requirements.
-Other concerns in these areas are evacuation routes.
-The proposed subdivision may present a small increase in wildfire hazard, as human activity is the sources of most wildfires.
-During the landslide repair, the existing fire hazard level will be increased on a temporary basis by the use of construction machinery on site.
-The area on the site where landslide repair will occur does not contain highly flammable vegetation.
-The repair work will entail the movement of soil, which is not flammable.
+X zone. ussion: The subject parcel is located in a St State Responsibility Area is a legal term de cial responsibility for wildland fire protection. nation does not prohibit development of a pa fining the area Throughout th a where the St ne state of Cal ate of Californ ifornia, this ia has entail the movement of soil, which is not flammable.
 The grading quantities to be moved during the landslide repair will entail three or four pieces of large equipment on-site for a few weeks.
 The stitch pier retaining walls are not constructed from flammable materials and their permanent installation will not impact fire hazard levels.